What the Dub?

 What the Dub? is a 2021 multiplayer party game developed and published by Wide Right Interactive.
 It was released on April 8, 2021, to positive reviews.

-A follow up, RiffTrax: The Game, based on and featuring cast members from RiffTrax, was released in May 2022.
+A follow-up, RiffTrax: The Game, based on and featuring cast members from RiffTrax, was released in May 2022.

 Gameplay

 Gameplay consists of players writing their own lines of dialogue for clips from public domain B movies, PSAs and industrial films.
 After the line is played back using text-to-speech, the players then choose which line is the best.
-Between two to six players can play in a game, and up to twelve audience members can watch and vote on the best lines per game.
+Between two and six players can play in a game, and up to twelve audience members can watch and vote on the best lines per game.